samhaswon/DeviantArt-Post-Bot/README.md

 ### Setting Up The Config

+If you want to set this up as your own application in DeviantArt (in case mine gets taken down), you should first follow the instructions in [info.md](./info.md)

 An example configuration is provided in [example_config.json](./example_config.json).
 This should give you a general idea of how the file is laid out.